-As reported in 2012, Americans spend more than $271 billion dollars on prescription medicines annually.
-Total spending on drug therapy total about $300 billion dollars, including over-the-counter (OTC) drug remedies,valued at 31 billion.
+As reported in 2016, the United States spends more than $320 billion dollars on prescription medicines annually.
+Total spending on drug therapies is about $371 billion dollars, including over-the-counter (OTC) drug remedies, valued at 31 billion.

-In the dozen years between 2001 and 2012, at least 38 states had passed some type of state pharmaceutical assistance law and four others had executive agency initiatives, for a total of 42 states with assistance programs enacted or authorized.
-2 However, the number of operating programs is on the decline, due to Medicare Part D benefits and expanded discounts available under the Affordable Care Act, starting in 2011.
+In the dozen years between 2001 and 2012, at least 38 states had passed some type of state pharmaceutical assistance law.2 However, the number of operating programs is on the decline, due to Medicare Part D benefits and expanded discounts available under the Affordable Care Act, starting in 2011.
 Most use state funds to help pay for a portion of the cost of pharmaceuticals for eligible residents who meet age and income criteria.
 Some states also have established cost-sharing features including co-payments, annual enrollment fees, or monthly limits.

 Other states are operating or authorizing broader discount programs aimed at assisting people lacking private insurance, or even the general consuming public.
 In separate actions, all 50 states have adjusted Medicaid pharmaceutical policy in the past decade.
 NCSL now has more than 40 reports and presentations on pharmaceuticals, most of which are online and summarized below.